danielhpavey/danielhpavey.uk.jamstack/blog/terminal/use-curly-braces.md

 ---
 Title: Use curly braces
-Description: Tip: Use curly braces in the command-line to quickly create multiple related files with less typing.
+Description: Tip - Use curly braces in the command-line to quickly create multiple related files with less typing.
 date: 2020-12-11
 Tags: terminal,command line